JakeSimmens/book-shelf/README.md

 ## Challenges

 ### Pooling Connections
-One thing I discovered learning MongoDB is that many sites teach you how to incorporate Mongo into your project, but they skim over how to optimize the performance.
-Shortly after finishing the interface with the API, the opened connections with Mongo went sky high with very few users.
-After a day of research, I came to the conclusion that a connection pool was needed and went forward with the implementation.
+I discovered while learning MongoDB that many blogs teach you how to incorporate Mongo into your project, but they skim over how to optimize the performance.
+Shortly after finishing the interface for the Mongo API, the opened connections to Mongo went sky high with low user traffic.
+After a morning of research, I came to the conclusion that a connection pool was needed and went forward with the implementation.
 I found that making this change reduced the number of connections and also increased the speed of the website.

 <!-- CONTACT -->